 4.7.3 The methods of protection will include:

-(a) Physical measures, for example, locked filing cabinets and restricted access to offices;
+(a) Physical measures, for example, locked filing cabinets and restricted access to offices or buildings;

 (b) Organizational measures, for example, controlling entry to data centers and limiting access to information to a “need-to-know” basis;